 Tip #3: Different cohorts can require different communication

-2020 was a year of many firsts, including nutty toilet paper stockpiling the world over.
-For Who Gives a Crap, this meant that demand was exceptionally high, and the company wanted to make sure they were able to provide toilet paper to as many people as they could.
+2020 was a year of many firsts, including nutty toilet paper stockpiling worldwide.
+For Who Gives a Crap, this meant that demand was exceptionally high, and the company wanted to ensure they could provide toilet paper to as many people as possible.
 They started taking their usual 48-roll boxes and splitting them into 2×24 roll boxes, so the same amount of stock could satisfy twice as many customers.
-After panic buying subsided, Who Gives a Crap looked at these panic buying cohorts uniquely and tailored their communication to make for the best customer experience possible.
+After panic buying subsided, Who Gives a Crap looked at these panic-buying cohorts uniquely and tailored their communication to make for the best customer experience possible.

 Tip #5: Switch it up with limited runs

-This sort of customer retention tactic is as old as time, but that doesn’t mean it’s not a reliable one to implement in your business.
-Keeping customers happy, interested, and engaged is never going to do your business harm.
+This customer retention tactic is as old as time, but that doesn’t mean it’s not reliable to implement in your business.
+Keeping customers happy, interested, and engaged will never harm your business.

-This, and all the other customer retention moves that Who Gives a Crap is making are certainly working: business is booming, and it donated four million dollars at the end of 2020!
+This and all the other customer retention moves that Who Gives a Crap is making are indeed working: business is booming, and it donated four million dollars at the end of 2020!

 Keeping customers caffeinated: building customer retention from the grounds up

 While Who Gives a Crap has an established and ever-improving customer retention program, Intelligent Blends is in the beginning stages of capitalizing on its potential.
-Growth Marketing Manager Anna Nason is looking to build out a program that will take advantage of its momentum and boost customer retention.
-As she says, “We want to make sure that if they’re getting coffee, they’re getting coffee all the time.”
-She is eager to build a robust customer retention program to deepen relationships with customers.
+Growth Marketing Manager Anna Nason is looking to build a program to take advantage of its momentum and boost customer retention.
+She says, “We want to ensure that if they’re getting coffee, they’re getting it all the time.”
+She is eager to build a robust customer retention program to deepen customer relationships.

-Here’s how Nason is planning on analyzing Intelligent Blends’ data and building a strong customer retention program.
+Here’s how Nason plans to analyze Intelligent Blends’ data and build a strong customer retention program.

 Tip #1: Follow the money: what are repeat customers buying?

 Focus on what products are flying off the eShelves.
-If customers are coming back to buy the same product(s), and those products are converting new customers into multi buyers or high value customers, it means that they love those products, and you can build long-term relationships with them.
+Suppose customers are coming back to buy the same product(s), and those products are converting new customers into multi-buyers or high-value customers.
+In that case, it means that they love those products, and you can build long-term relationships with them.
 This is a golden opportunity for your business to increase customer retention.

-For example, if your people keep perking up to buy your dark roast and matcha, consider offering a subscription option for those products.
+For example, if your people keep perking up to buy your dark roast and matcha, consider offering a subscription option.
 You could even offer subscriptions for all of your products, depending on what you’re selling.
-To go a step further, offer subscription packages, or throw in some good old fashioned cross-selling (“People who bought X also bought Y”).
+To go a step further, offer subscription packages, or throw in some good old-fashioned cross-selling (“People who bought X also bought Y”).

 Tip #2: Focus on your most valuable marketing channels

-Track and study what marketing channels are attracting the customers with the highest repurchase rates, and invest more in those channels.
+Track and study what marketing channels attract customers with the highest repurchase rates and invest more in those channels.

 Intelligent Blends doubled its LTV value among customers who had purchased within the first year.
-While this sort of exponential growth is an incredible achievement, it is possible for any company that develops a loyal customer base and is consistently increasing its Percent of Customers Reordering.
+While this exponential growth is an incredible achievement, it is possible for any company that develops a loyal customer base and consistently increases its Percent of Customers Reordering.
 In short, higher customer retention means higher LTV.